MicrosoftDocs/sdk-api/sdk-api-src/content/winsnmp/nf-winsnmp-snmprecvmsg.md

 req.lib: Wsnmp32.lib
 req.dll: Wsnmp32.dll
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - SnmpRecvMsg
+ - winsnmp/SnmpRecvMsg
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - DllExport
 api_location:
  - Wsnmp32.dll
 api_name:
  - SnmpRecvMsg
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # SnmpRecvMsg function

 ## -description

 <p class="CCE_Message">[SNMP is available for use in the operating systems specified in the Requirements section.
 It may be altered or unavailable in subsequent versions.
 Instead, use <a href="https://docs.microsoft.com/windows/desktop/WinRM/portal">Windows Remote Management</a>, which is the Microsoft implementation of WS-Man.]